Supplier code of conduct

 4.3 Treating employees fairly

-4.4 Acting against human rights exploitation in the supply chain
+4.4 Acting against human rights exploitation in the supply chain, including addressing modern slavery risks

-You must make all reasonable efforts to ensure that businesses within your supply chain are not benefitting from, engaged in, or complicit with, human rights exploitations, such as forced or child labour, coercion, or any type of modern slavery practice as defined in the Modern Slavery Act 2018 (Cth).
+You must make all reasonable efforts to ensure that businesses within your supply chain are not benefiting from, engaged in or complicit with, human rights exploitations such as forced or child labour, coercion, or any type of modern slavery practice as defined in the Modern Slavery Act 2018 (Cth).

 4.5 Ensuring workplace diversity